MrKomugiko/MyCardCollection/README.md

 &check; List of Other registered colelctioners with sorting by date,collection size or colelction value
 &check; Collectioners profile with customized background, easy acces to user top cards and his decks
 &check; Decks preview with charts - cost, color, set, type
-&cross; Live updating card values (currently, price is locked with date of import).
+&check; Commenting other users decks and adding nested replies &cross; Live updating card values (currently, price is locked with date of import).

 <a name="run"/>